TheBoogle/neighbors-documentation/docs/Networking/Module/Server.md

 # Network Server
 !!! info end "The Network server module is located in `game.ServerStorage.Modules.Network`"

+A Folder inside ``ReplicatedStorage`` gets created, named "Events".
+These have generated UUID names...

 ## `:fire(`[`String`][String][`Player`][Player]`...)`
 Fires an event to the specified client